 Are Tennessee Marriage Records Public Information?

 Most Tennessee marriage records are public information in Tennessee.
-But, administrators may only release certain information like the confidential section of the marriage for statistical data or research.
+However, administrators may only release certain information, like the confidential section of the marriage, for statistical data or research.
 Generally, public marriage records in Tennessee are stored in two locations.
 Marriages held and recorded in the State before 1970 are open to the public at the Tennessee State Library and Archives, excluding weddings held in Davidson County between May 1941 - June 1945, which researchers can only find at the Metropolitan Archives of Nashville and Davidson County.

 How Do I Obtain Marriage Records in Tennessee?